mcosovic/JuliaGrid.jl/docs/src/manual/badDataAnalysis.md

 ---

 ## [Largest Normalized Residual Test](@id ResidualTestManual)
 The largest normalized residual test identifies bad data based on a predefined threshold.
-Specifically, if the largest normalized residual exceeds the threshold, the corresponding measurement is flagged as bad data, marked as out of service within the `Measurement` type, and removed from the state estimation model.
+Specifically, if the largest normalized residual exceeds the threshold, the corresponding measurement is flagged as bad data, marked as out-of-service within the `Measurement` type, and removed from the state estimation model.
 This allows users to solve the state estimation problem immediately without rebuilding the state estimation model.

 When computing the residual covariance diagonal, JuliaGrid reuses the factorization from the WLS estimator when possible.
 In particular, `LU` and `LL` reuse the existing sparse LU or Cholesky factorization, respectively.
 For other WLS factorization choices, JuliaGrid attempts a local Cholesky factorization of the gain matrix and falls back to sparse LU if needed.